Updated on August 1st, 2023 by Eli Inkrot

 The $340 option dated January 19th, 2024 is selling for $720 per contract. $34,000 of collateral would need to be posted to secure this agreement.
 This cash secured put provides an annualized yield of 4.5%.

 Selling a cash secured put, in its simplest form, is getting paid to agree to buy at a price that you would be happy with.
 You might use this strategy to enhance your cash flow or to own a security at a cost that you deem is fair.
 If you’re going to work with options, you want to make sure that you’d be content with either side of the agreement.

 You might be turned off from selling put options due to the added complexity, extra legwork or apprehension about never owning a security.
 If you’re going to be kicking yourself if shares rise higher, this is something that you should think about before initiating a cash secured put income generation strategy.
 The psychological barriers are every bit as real as the structural ones.
 The point is to figure out what may be right for you.

-In any case, the cash secured put options strategy is suitable for sophisticated investors who would like to increase the passive income generated by their investment portfolios.
-If you have any questions about the implementation of this strategy, please feel free to contact us via email at email@example.com.
+In any case, the cash secured put option strategy is suitable for investors who would like to increase the passive income generated by their investment portfolios.

 The following Sure Dividend lists contain many more quality dividend stocks to consider:

 - The Dividend Aristocrats: S&P 500 stocks with 25+ years of consecutive dividend increases.

 - The High Yield Dividend Aristocrats List is comprised of the Dividend Aristocrats with the highest current yields.